tomordonez/learning/solid-principles/README.md

 Be sure every subclass can replace its superclass

 ## 3. Open/Closed Design (O)

+**Intro**

+* Software entities (classes, modules, functions) should be open for extension but closed for modification
+* It summarizes the goals of the interface segregation and Liskov substitution principles
+* Add features to a class by creating subclasses
+* There shouldn't be a need to modify the code of a working class

+**Modifying a class and fixing bugs**

+* If a class is closed for modification, how to fix a bug?
+* Extend the broken class to create a bug-free subclass, leave the old buggy class in place
+* Mark the buggy class as deprecated

+**Inheritance and Composition**

+* Extend the class with inheritance as seen in Lizkov
+* And also composition
+  * In the Use Case.
+    * The Correlation class was used as a superclass to calculate Regression
+    * This Regression class used another class SampleList to compute the results
+  * Combine multiple objects to do a job, the resulting object has emergent behavior

+**More extension techniques**

+* Adding features to a class
+  * Composition
+    * In Python, decoration rewrites the class
+    * Mixins and multiple inheritance

+**Skimmed through.
+Revisit later.**

 ## 4. Dependency Inversion (D)

+**Intro**

+* High level modules should not depend on low-level modules.
+Both should depend on abstractions
+* Abstractions should not depend on details.
+* Details should depend on abstractions
+* Python doesn't have a first-class abstraction like Java but uses a library `abc`

+*3 Approaches to Abstraction*

+(In Python)

+* Use the abc module `from abc import ABC` and extend a class with this class `class Dog(ABC)`.
+Define the methods with the decorator `@abstractmethod`.
+When extending the abstract class, these methods must be implemented `class Poodle(Dog)`.
+* Rely on duck typing and use a protocol type definition
+* Mixin definitions to combine abstractions

+**Pending review rest of this section**

 ## 5. Single-Responsibility (S)

+**Intro**

+* A class should be responsible for a single part of the functionality
+* That responsibility should be entirely encapsulated by the class
+* A class should have only one reason to change
+* Controller class
+  * Responsible for the processing of a use case
+    * The reader is a controller for file-parsing algorithm
+    * The correlation computation is a controller for a computation
+* Creator class
+  * Factories and builders

+**Pending review rest of this section**